Those who never experienced anxiety and panic attacks – Just don’t get it.

 #5 – Relaxation Therapies

 Massage, Yoga, Reiki, Meditation – Are not only a lot of fun – They are very relaxing as well.
-If you can get a relaxing massage once a week or two – Good for you and very good for chronic anxiety.
+If you can get a relaxing massage once a week or two – Good for you.
 Yoga and Reiki are helpful as well and meditation, if you have time for it, is especially effective.

 All of these therapies elevate the levels of your “feel good” hormones – Like Serotonin.
 They have other amazing benefits to your overall health, which help your body deal with stressful events thus preventing panic attacks.